|

 costs, a pair of these shoes (spelt correctly) was going for an

-spelling mistakes, for the last two years this month for me hasn’t been
+of trivial spelling mistakes, for the last two years this month for me

-November, but Mo-vember.
-In 2008 I grew a rather
+hasn’t been November, but Mo-vember.
+In 2008 I grew a rather dreadful

-dreadful moustache which hovered somewhere between Oliver Hardy and Adolf
+moustache which hovered somewhere between Oliver Hardy and Adolf Hitler.
+Last

-Hitler.
-Last year I went for the full mutton-chops.
-This year I’m giving the
+year I went for the full mutton-chops.
+This year I’m

 hair experience” and bearing in mind the whole thing is